 Several professional organizations and experts have provided guidance on telepractice assessment (American Psychological Association Services [APA Services], 2020; Association of State and Provincial Psychology Boards, 2013; Grosch, et al., 2011; InterOrganizational Practice Committee, 2020; Stolwyk, et al., 2020) to assist psychologists in decision making and ethical and legal practice issues.

 The Wechsler Intelligence Scale for Children–Fifth Edition (WISC–V; Wechsler, 2014) can be administered in a telepractice context by using digital tools from Q-global®, Pearson’s secure online-testing platform.
-Specifically, Q-global digital assets (e.g., stimulus books) can be shown via the screen-sharing features of teleconference platforms to an examinee in another location.
+Specifically, Q-global digital assets (e.g., stimulus books) can be shown to the examinee in another location via the screen-sharing features of teleconference platforms.
 Details regarding Q-global and how it is used are provided on the Q-global product page.

 A spectrum of options is available for administering the WISC–V via telepractice; however, it is important to consider the fact that the normative data were collected via face-to-face assessment.
 Telepractice is a deviation from the standardized administration, and the methods and approaches to administering it via telepractice should be supported by research and practice guidelines when appropriate.